Our Mission & Vision

 The Blue Lodge confers three sequential degrees: the Entered Apprentice degree, the Fellowcraft degree, and the Master Mason degree.

-There are many other Masonic bodies, such as the Scottish Rite, York Rite, the Shriners, Job’s Daughters, DeMolay, Eastern Star, and Rainbow for Girls.
+There are many other Masonic bodies, such as the Scottish Rite, York Rite, the Shriners, Job’s Daughters, DeMolay, Eastern Star.
 Some of these affiliated bodies confer degrees.
 For example, the Scottish Rite confers degrees 4 through 32, and an honorary 33rd degree for special service.
 Although these degrees are numerically greater than the 3rd degree conferred by the Blue Lodge, they are not superior degrees.
 As Brother Mitchell M. Waring wrote in the Scottish Rite Journal (January 2003):

 “No degree is higher than a Master Mason….
 They amplify the Masonic story, add to knowledge, and increase interest.
 But, as they cannot make more complete that which is already perfect, they cannot be considered ‛higher’ than the Master Mason Degree.”